 b) Giant Slalom: min.
 250 m - max.
 350 m Category A min.
 200 m - max.
-300 m Category B/C c) Super-G: min.
-300 m - max 400 m all Categories
+300 m Category B/C

 Number of courses: Separate courses for B/C and A are preferred, but racing on one course is permitted if 2 race-courses are not available.
 If feasible, install 2 starts from different level platforms.
-(World Criterium: Separate courses for each Category are mandatory.) - see rule MA 33)
+If the sum of the number of competitors of the largest of the three categories with the number of competitors from the smallest category exceeds 150 competitors, then 2 separte courses are mandatory and the largest category will race on one course and the two smaller categories on the other.
+(World Criterium: Separate courses for each Category are 'mandatory.) - see rule MA 33)